tommytran732/tommytran.io/content/contact.md

 The best way to contact me is through Matrix.
 My account is [@tommy:arcticfoxes.net](https://matrix.to/#/@tommy:arcticfoxes.net).
 If you do not have a an account, you can sign up for one on my homeserver [arcticfoxes.net](https://arcticfoxes.net).
 I do not ask for your email address or any personal information for registration.

+## Telegram

+My Telegram is [TommyTran732](https://t.me/tommytran732).
+I do not check it as often as I do with Matrix.
+When contacting me, please use the [Secret Chat](https://telegram.org/faq#q-how-do-i-start-a-secret-chat) feature.

 ## Email

 If you prefer to reach out to me via email, my address is [contact@tommytran.io](mailto:contact@tommytran.io).
 You can use my [PGP Key](/tommy.asc) or [S/MIME Key](/tommy.crt) to encrypt the messages.
 Using PGP is preferable, as signing and encryption is handled by my Yubikeys.
 Aliases: